-Discover how to get healthcare, and how good it is, when you live abroad in our free Healthcare Guide.
+Discover how to get healthcare, and how good it is, when you live in New Zealand in our free Healthcare Guide.

 Property prices: Most of Whangamata’s properties come with ocean views, and the town’s setting amongst rainforest ensures properties enjoy privacy.
 The median home value in the town is NZ$804,900 but it’s possible to find three-bed houses on the market from $599,000.